 You don't!
 As a Doctor of Physical Therapy I have Direct Access licensure in Virginia and can treat you for up to 4 weeks without a medical doctor's prescription.
 In Maryland, there is no limitation on the period of care.
 If you have a physician I can communicate with about your care, please provide his or her contact information so I can fax notes or reach them with any questions we may have.

 Not at this time.
-In an effort to focus on solely on patient care, I will accept credit card payments for my services and provide you with the paperwork to submit to your insurance company.
+In an effort to focus on solely on patient care, I will accept credit card, check or cash payments for my services and provide you with the paperwork to submit to your insurance company.
 I will make every effort to keep my prices fair and in line with out-of-network costs charged by traditional PT clincs in the area.
-Also note that Medicare does not cover telehealth physical therapy...but again, stay tuned!
+Also note that Medicare does not cover telehealth physical therapy...but again, stay tuned

 Yes (see above).
 Telehealth services are billed using the same service codes as in traditional PT settings.
 Reimbursement will vary between insurance carriers, however.
 Check your policy for specific questions regarding out-of-network PT reimbursement.